AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 Enable Connected Transit
 *************************

 By default, spoke VPCs are in isolated mode where the Transit will not route traffic between them.
-To allow the Spoke VPCs to communicate with each other, you must enable Connected Transit:

-1. Navigate to Multi-Cloud Transit -> Advanced Config, select the right Transit Gateway and enable **“Connected Transit”**.
+To allow the Spoke VPCs to communicate with each other, you must enable Connected Transit by navigating to Multi-Cloud Transit -> Advanced Config.
+Select the Transit Gateway and toggle Connected Transit to **Enabled**.

 |connected_transit|